swarm-wustl/swarm/ros/src/aslam/README.md

 ## running

-run these commands in /ros directory
+run these commands in /ros directory before running ASLAM

 ### apartment map and running gazebo